jruby/jruby-rack/README.md

   still need to configure commons-logging with additional details.
 - `slf4j`: Sends log messages to SLF4J.
 Again, SLF4J configuration is
   left up to you.
+- `log4j`: Sends log messages to log4J.
+Again, log4J configuration is
+  left up to you.

 For those loggers that require a specific named logger, set it in the `jruby.rack.logging.name` option.